Zellers: 2021–2025: Hudson's Bay store-within-a-store relaunch

+2025: Relaunch under Les Ailes de la Mode

+On August 28, 2025, a relaunch of the Zellers brand was announced under new ownership, Les Ailes de la Mode.
+The first location, since that date, run by the parent company of Fairweather and International Clothiers, in an anchor space formerly held by a Hudson's Bay at Londonderry Mall in Edmonton.
+Although initially set to open on August 29 and then September 1, it ultimately opened on October 30, 2025.

 Stores

-Zellers operated stores from St. John's, Newfoundland, to Victoria, British Columbia and employed over 35,000 people.
+Zellers operated stores from St. John's, Newfoundland and Labrador, to Victoria, British Columbia and employed over 35,000 people.
 The average store size was 94,000 square feet (8,700 m2).
 Zellers Select stores were designed for smaller markets with populations under 25,000, with stores averaged 45,000 square feet (4,200 m2).
-Some multi-level stores were equipped with a shopping cart system known as the Cartveyor, designed to transport shopping carts between floors next to a standard escalator, while there were few that were so small, they were equipped with elevators open to shoppers, such as with the Lawrence Square Shopping Centre location in the North York district of Toronto (the mall is renamed Lawrence Allen Centre in 2019).
+Some multi-level stores were equipped with a shopping cart system known as the Cartveyor, designed to transport shopping carts between floors next to a standard escalator, while there were few that were so small, they were also equipped with elevators alongside escalators open to shoppers, such as with the Lawrence Square Shopping Centre (later renamed Lawrence Allen Centre in 2019) location in the North York district of Toronto; this location had two levels.

 In July 2010, Zellers unveiled prototype store designs in five Winnipeg locations, with two more originally planned for late 2010 and early 2011.
-One store opened on the lower floor of the downtown Winnipeg Bay store making it the first Bay Zellers hybrid store in the HBC family of stores.
+One store opened on the lower floor of the downtown Winnipeg Bay store, making it a Bay-Zellers hybrid location.

 Restaurant

 The Skillet, Zellers in-store restaurant brand, launched in 1960.
 The restaurants underwent several revisions and were branded as Zellers Family Restaurant before their demise.

-Pharmacy

-Almost every Zellers location had a pharmacy in it with a few stores in Quebec also having them.
-Prescription records were sold to other pharmacies in 2011 and Zellers pharmacies ceased operation throughout 2012.
-Zellers was subject to controversy regarding its sale of patient records.
+In spring 2023, the Hudson's Bay Company brought the restaurant back as a food truck at select locations.

 Liquidation centres

-Although Zellers remained open until 2020 as a store liquidator for Hudson's Bay and Home Outfitters, the Zellers chain had also operated a few liquidation centres for its own merchandise.
+Even before the three locations were converted in 2013 to serve as clearance stores for Hudson's Bay and Home Outfitters, the Zellers chain proper had also operated a few liquidation centres for its own merchandise.
 Those were typically former regular Zellers stores that had been converted as liquidation centres for a limited time before closing down for good.
 The Zellers Family restaurants continued operating in these liquidation centres.

 Products

-Products sold at Zellers included clothing, grocery, toys, electronics, furniture, and home supplies.
+Products sold at Zellers included clothing, groceries, stationery, toys, electronics, furniture, and home supplies.

 Grocery

 All Zellers sold basic groceries such as dry snacks and other prepackaged foods.
-The Neighbourhood Market, which used to be available at some locations, was Zellers expanded section of grocery items, which included frozen and dairy aisles.
+The Neighbourhood Market, formerly available at some locations, was Zellers' expanded section of grocery items, which included frozen and dairy aisles.
 Prototype stores in Winnipeg featured full grocery departments including fresh produce and baked goods.
 Such plans were dropped following Target Canada's acquisition of many Zellers leases.
-Some stores removed their The Neighbourhood Market section.
+Some stores removed their The Neighbourhood Market section and expanded the other sections.